oxylabs/puppeteer-proxy-integration-js/README.md

   ]
 ```

-To select one of these randomly, use the following line of code:
+To select one of these proxies randomly, use the following line of code:

 ```JavaScript
 var proxy = proxies[Math.floor(Math.random() * proxies.length)];
 ```

-The proxy server to be used needs to be supplied as `--proxy-server` argument.
+The proxy server you will use needs to be supplied as `--proxy-server` argument.

 Create a variable that can contain all the arguments in an array.